 Senate Bill 667 (Stefano) provides local redevelopment authorities with greater authority and additional resources to combat neighborhood blight.

 Act 9 of 2017 makes it a crime for anyone to fraudulently present themselves as a soldier or a veteran of any branch of the armed forces, or to be the recipient of a service medal or other military decoration.

-Senate Bill 691 (Hutchinson) establishes uniform residential qualifications of office for persons seeking election to, or appointment to fill a vacancy in, a municipal elected office where recent service in the military might interfere with the person’s ability to satisfy the relevant residency requirements.
+Act 54 of 2017 (Hutchinson) establishes uniform residential qualifications of office for persons seeking election or appointment to a municipal elected office where recent service in the military might interfere with the person’s ability to satisfy residency requirements.